BNortonnul/Mindforger-CSS-AHK-Script/README.md

 ### INSTALLATION

 First, install the latest AutoHotkey.
 Then, click on the script to turn it on.
 This is done every system restart.
 A "mfutils.cfg", included with "mfutils_r2.ahk", must be included in the same folder for it to run.
+Place it to your convenience.

 ---